 Starfire cheering up Robin in the thanksgiving episode.

 While subtle, when Beast Boy says that he brought a 'homeless family', Robin was more than willing to let them join up in their Thanksgiving meal.

 In the episode "Salty Codgers," we get to see Robin and Starfire as elders slow dancing.
 We don't usually get to see Robin and Starfire having such sweet moments, so for Robin X Starfire fans, this is a very touching moment.

-At first, "Scary Figure Dance" seems like a rehash of the hated "The Hive Five" episode, but the Titans were legitimately just having some fun with the Hive, and they agreed at the end it was actually kinda fun.
+At first, "Scary Figure Dance" seems like a rehash of the hated "The Hive Five" episode, but the Titans were legitimately just having some fun with the Hive and they agreed at the end that it was actually kinda fun.